yoctoproject/poky/documentation/ref-manual/system-requirements.rst

 -  Ubuntu 18.04 (LTS)

+-  Ubuntu 20.04 (LTS)

 -  Ubuntu 23.04

 Note that the Yocto Project doesn't have access to private updates that some of these versions may have.
 Therefore, our testing has limited value if you have access to such updates.
+Also, :term:`buildtools` may have to be used on older releases in order to get current enough tools, such as python.

 Finally, here are the distribution versions which were previously tested on former revisions of "&DISTRO_NAME;", but no longer are: